-WBOs may maintain confidential notes to the extent necessary to properly manage any approach, to be stored in a secure manner.
-However, records such as emails might be preserved under standard email archiving arrangements or otherwise required by this Policy.
+MSOs may maintain confidential notes to the extent necessary to properly manage any approach, to be stored in a secure manner.
+However, records such as emails might be preserved under standard email archiving arrangements.

-The WBOs will keep the data required for the annual reports to the ACC in a brief and de-identifying format and will destroy that data when the report has been tabled.
-The WBOs will keep this data in a secure manner.
+The MSOs will keep the data required for the annual reports to the ACC in a brief and de-identifying format and will destroy that data when the report has been tabled.
+The MSOs will keep this data in a secure manner.